 While you could drive by the seat of your pants, like we did, there’s an easier way:

-These gems are my secret weapon.
+These gems are my travel planning secret weapon.

 When you’re planning your trip, make sure you reach out to these founts of regional knowledge.
 In the “biz” we know them as CVBs – Convention and Visitors Bureaus – and DMOs – Destination Management Organizations.
 These are the Mother Lode of local info.